CumulusNetworks/docs/content/cumulus-netq-44/NetQ-Overview/NetQ-Basics/NetQ-Operation.md

 ### Manage Network Events

 The NetQ notifier lets you capture and filter events for devices, components, protocols, and services.
-This is especially useful when an interface or routing protocol goes down and you want to get them back up and running as quickly as possible, preferably before anyone notices or complains.
+This is especially useful when an interface or routing protocol goes down and you want to get them back up and running as quickly as possible.
 You can improve resolution time significantly by creating filters that focus on topics appropriate for a particular group of users.
 You can create filters for events related to BGP and MLAG session states, interfaces, links, NTP and other services, fans, power supplies, and physical sensor measurements.

 For operators responsible for routing, you can create an integration with a notification application that notifies them of routing issues as they occur.
 The following is an example of a Slack message received on a *netq-notifier* channel indicating that the BGP session on switch *leaf04* interface *swp2* has gone down:

 {{<figure src="/images/netq/slack-msg-example.png" alt="example Slack message from netq notifier indicating session failures" width="500">}}

+For more information, refer to {{<link title="Events and Notifications" text="Events and Notifications">}}.

 ## Timestamps in NetQ